 We’ve found it helps to think of the issue as long-term strategic planning.
-Have a long term plan to cover the growth of the business or family assets and include some details as to who is going to be responsible for the assets over the time.
+Have a long-term plan to cover the growth of the business or family assets and include some details as to who is going to be responsible for the assets over time.
 By default, you will have a succession plan.

 Work towards “succession by growth” than succession by inheritance.
 Help the next generation as early as possible.

 The fastest way for the older generation to be financially independent is by helping the next generation become financially independent.